 Those who remain to honor her memory include brothers and sisters Mary (Wilbur, deceased) Lenhardt, Janice (Gene) Watson, Wayne (Mary Craig) Haley, and Don (Joni) Haley; her nieces and nephews Kenneth Lenhardt, Wilbur Lenhardt, Jr., Nicole Haley (Bryan Dukes), John Watson (Sara) and Brad Watson (Andrea); her great nieces and nephews Teilynn Lenhardt, Hannah Haley, Emma Watkins, Isabelle Dukes, Grant Watson, Wesley Watson, Cole Watson, Kelton Proffitt, Bryn Watson, and Adelaide Watson.
 She was also preceded in death by her brother, Joe Haley.

 The funeral service with limited attendance will be Saturday, October 31 at Glenn Funeral Home and Crematory.
 Visitation will be from 4 until 7pm Friday at the funeral home.
 Internment will take place at Rosehill Cemetery.

 The number of those attending the visitation or funeral service for Ms. Haley shall be within current health and safety directives.
 Family and friends shall wear appropriate personal protective masks and enter the doors near the flag pole on the Breckenridge Street side of the building.

 Expressions of sympathy may take the form of contributions to Hospice of Western Kentucky, Kentucky United Methodist Children's Home, or Settle Memorial United Methodist Church.

 Memories and condolences to the family can be shared at www.glenncares.com.

-To plant a tree in memory of Barbara Jean Haley, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Barbara Jean Haley, please visit our tribute store.